 3/4 teaspoon Mexican oregano

 Once you saute the onion and garlic you can simply add everything to a blender and give it a whirl.

 And for any green hot sauce lovers out there you can use a similar technique with a pound of jalapenos to make this Jalapeno Hot Sauce:

 It's got a sharp, vibrant flavor and it works wonders on egg dishes 🙂

 So which one of these homemade hot sauces appeals to you most?

 Give one of 'em a try and you'll be amazed how vibrant they can be compared to store-bought hot sauces.
 And don't forget that there's room for creativity on the flavor once the heat and acidity are in place.

-Here are links to full instructions for the hot sauce recipes mentioned in this post:
+Here are links to full instructions for the hot sauce recipes mentioned in this post, plus a couple others:

 Okay, let me know if you have any questions about making your own hot sauce.
 It's super easy and I highly recommend it if you find yourself reaching for the hot sauce bottle before each bite 🙂